AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 ### Activity 3.4.2

-## Instructions activityDirector:
+**Instructions activityDirector:**
 Write a program that will do the following:
-- choose a random number from 10 - 101
+- choose a random number for the temperature from 10 - 101
-- Write a conditional `else if` statements that meet the following requirements
+- if the temperature is greater than 95 or less than 20, print “Visit our shops!”
-- As the Activities Director, it is your job to suggest appropriate activities to guests based on the weather:
+- As the Activities Director, it is your job to suggest appropriate activities to your guests based on the weather.
+Write conditional `else if` statements that meet the following requirements:
-- if the temperature is greater than 95 or less than 20, print “Visit our shops!”.

 ```
   temp >= 80:           Go swimming!